 I set up its pillars firmly.
 Selah

 a.
-When I choose the proper time, I will judge uprightly: The previous lines of the Psalm we spoken from the perspective of God’s people.
+When I choose the proper time, I will judge uprightly: The previous lines of the psalm were spoken from the perspective of God’s people.
 These are spoken from the perspective of God Himself.
 God declares that He will judge, and that He will judge uprightly.
-As Abraham understood, the Judge of all the Word will do right (Genesis 18:25).
+As Abraham understood, the Judge of all the earth will do right (Genesis 18:25).

 b.
 When I choose the proper time: In His judgments God reserves the right to choose the proper time.
-We often feel that we know the proper time for God’s judgments and we are often troubled because God does not seem to share our perspective.
-The believer should have a humble trust in the uprightness of God’s judgments and the proper time of them.
+We often feel that we know the proper time for God’s judgments, and we are often troubled because God does not seem to share our perspective.
+The believer should have a humble trust in the uprightness of God’s judgments and the proper time for them.

 i.
 This “reveals the time and the method of the Divine activity.
 His time is ‘the set time.’
 That is, He acts, never too soon and never too late.
 It is a great word.”
 (Morgan)